yokem55/RPIPs/RPIPs/RPIP-Sec-Council-Charter.md

 ---

 ## Abstract
-This RPIP is an attempt to shape the qualifications, duties, and expectations of security council members, as well as establish processes for their election, re-election or removal, and liveliness monitoring.
+This RPIP sets the qualifications, duties, and expectations of Security Council members, as well as establish processes for their elections, terms, removals, and liveliness monitoring.

 ## Motivation
-RPIP-33 establishes an on-chain governance mechanism for setting and alterting key protocol settings and variables.
+RPIP-33 establishes an on-chain governance mechanism for setting and alterting key Rocket Pool protocol settings and variables.
 Most of those settings do not need to be changed in a time-sensivitve manner and can wait for a normal PDAO governance process to complete.
-However, to still allow rapid settings changes that might be needed in the event of a security incident so as to protect the protocol from (further) harm, RPIP-33 envisions allowing a "Security Council" to propose and vote to exececute a subset of the protocol settings in an immediate manner.
+However, to still allow rapid settings changes that might be needed in the event of a security incident so as to protect the protocol from (further) harm, RPIP-33 envisions allowing a "Security Council" to propose and vote to exececute changes to a subset of the protocol settings in an immediate manner.
 However the selection and implementation of that Security council was intentionally left for future develoment.

 Per RPIP-33 (Implementation of an On-Chain pDAO):
 > Security Council membership is a serious role and the pDAO SHOULD develop strong entry requirements and processes for routinely flushing stale members.
 The development of these requirements and processes is left for a future RPIP.
 To begin with, the current pDAO guardian SHALL be the sole member.